-Coding Club is for fourth grade students who have an interest in technology and would like to join an introductory level Coding Club.
+Coding Club is for students who have an interest in technology and would like to join an introductory level Coding Club.
 Students will learn about computer science and its application to real-world situations.
 They will learn the basics of “coding” and apply problem solving skills and computational thinking to solve real-life problems.
-Coding will begin in November with Mrs. Chiero.
+Coding will begin in October with Mrs. Chiero.
+(Grade to be determined)

 Mrs. Bartholomay will offer cooking club to give kindergarten and first grade students an opportunity to practice mixing, stirring, measuring, and following a recipe while trying out new foods.
 Mrs. Bartholomay will link the food to a book that she will read to the students while they eat the snack they made.
 Students will bring home a recipe book at the end of this club.